Narcissistic personality disorder

 Narcissistic personality disorder treatment is centered around psychotherapy.

-Narcissistic personality disorder is characterized by dramatic, emotional behavior, in the same category as antisocial and borderline personality disorders.
+Narcissistic personality disorder is characterized by dramatic, emotional behavior, which is in the same category as antisocial and borderline personality disorders.

 Narcissistic personality disorder symptoms may include:

 Although some features of narcissistic personality disorder may seem like having confidence or strong self-esteem, it's not the same.
 Narcissistic personality disorder crosses the border of healthy confidence and self-esteem into thinking so highly of yourself that you put yourself on a pedestal.
 In contrast, people who have healthy confidence and self-esteem don't value themselves more than they value others.

 When you have narcissistic personality disorder, you may come across as conceited, boastful or pretentious.
 You often monopolize conversations.
 You may belittle or look down on people you perceive as inferior.
 You may have a sense of entitlement.
 And when you don't receive the special treatment to which you feel entitled, you may become very impatient or angry.
 You may insist on having "the best" of everything — the best car, athletic club, medical care or social circles, for instance.